 The Government intends to spend A$275.5m of the budget to accelerate development of four additional clean hydrogen hubs in regional Australia and implement a clean hydrogen certification scheme.
-In February, Australia announced pans for 13 regional hydrogen cluster.
+In February, Australia announced plans for 13 regional hydrogen clusters.
 The remaining A$263.7m will be used to support development of CCS/CCUS projects and hubs.

 Angus Taylor, Australia’s Minister for Energy and Emissions Reduction, said that instead of “big new taxes” the Government is backing practical technologies to reduce emissions and help meet the nation’s 2030 emissions target and get to net zero.
 By 2030, Australia aims to reduce greenhouse gas emissions to 26–28% below levels in 2005, when emissions were 612m tCO₂-e.